simonpcouch/simonpcouch/README.md

-i'm simon (he/him), an R developer and statistics student. i recently completed my undergrad in math/statistics at reed college and will be starting my PhD in biostatistics at johns hopkins this fall.
+I'm Simon (he/him), an R developer and statistics student.
+I'm currently an NSF Graduate Research Fellow at Johns Hopkins working on a PhD in Biostatistics.

 -----------

-#### 🐛 software
+#### 🐛 Software

-i work on software for statistical modeling (formerly at [rstudio](https://github.com/rstudio)) and co-author and -maintain some R packages such as:
+I work on software for statistical modeling (formerly at [RStudio](https://github.com/rstudio)) and co-author and -maintain some R packages such as:

 - [tidymodels/broom](https://github.com/tidymodels/broom): convert statistical analysis objects to tidy tibbles
 - [tidymodels/infer](https://github.com/tidymodels/infer): a grammar for tidy statistical inference